Important Update: One Big Beautiful Bill Act

 - Students can still borrow the same amounts they could before the bill.

-- The new lifetime loan limits for all subsidized and unsubsidized federal student loans are $257,500, excluding Parent PLUS and Graduate PLUS loans.
+- The new lifetime loan limits for all subsidized and unsubsidized federal student loans are $257,500, excluding Parent PLUS.

 Borrower Type Undergraduate